-Factoring all of the above into consideration and somehow I still can’t see myself returning to the front-facing world of work anytime soon.
+Factoring all of the above into consideration, somehow I still can’t see myself returning to the front-facing world of work anytime soon.
 It’s not because I can afford to stay at home either, far from it.

-So what is it that makes working from home the right option for me (and possibly you)?
+So what is it that makes working from home the right option for me?

-I’m a prophet of doom for the most part so I always look at the downsides first.
-Plus, that way, I’m left with the positives ringing in my ears as I contemplate whatever I’m trying to weigh up next.
+I always look at the downsides first.
+That way, I’m left with the positives ringing in my ears as I contemplate whatever I’m trying to weigh up next.

-There are plenty of downsides to working from home and it’d be a lie to claim otherwise.
+There are some negatives when it comes to working from home and it’d be a lie to claim otherwise.
 Freelance life is tough in many ways, not least the enforced sense of isolation that some may really struggle to get used to at first.
 If you’re used to a busy workplace environment such as an office or shop floor, the sudden shift into working for hours at a time without anyone else around can be difficult.

 Expect interruptions too.
 Lots of them.
 Home and work life can get mixed together at times, and it’s one of the more frustrating aspects of things that you’ll need to learn to cope with.

-Having given it some thought, the positives of working from home do vastly outweigh the negatives.
+On reflection, the positives of working from home vastly outweigh the negatives.
 I feel like this will definitely vary from person to person and not everyone will see these things as positives.
-However, if you’re like me and enjoy your own company, you may find working from home is exactly what you need to stay on an even keel.
+However, if you’re like me and enjoy your own company, you may find working from home is exactly what you need to help find the right balance.

 As a freelance worker, you have the freedom to choose and manage the projects you want to work on.
 Choice is an important word here.
-Sometimes there will be moments where you feel like you have to do things you’d rather not do, but that’s just work; doesn’t matter if you do it from home or from an office.
+Sometimes there’ll be moments where you feel like you have to do things you’d rather not do.
+Still, that’s just the nature of work; it doesn’t really matter if you do it from home or from an office.

-However as your own boss, you do have the freedom to turn things down if you want to, and that’s a great power that you wouldn’t have working for someone else.
+However as your own boss, you do have the freedom to turn things down if you want to, and that’s a great power that you wouldn’t necessarily have if you were working for someone else.

-You have the power to dictate and manage your own workload.
+You really do have the power to dictate and manage your own workload when you’re based out of your own home office.
 That’s a challenge, but it’s a positive challenge.